Stetson in the News: Oct. 12-19, 2023

 President Christopher F. Roellke, PhD

-• The Charlotte Gazette, Washington City Paper, Stage of Life – College and more than 100 other media outlets featured Stetson and Stetson Law in the Oct.
+• The Charlotte Gazette, Washington City Paper, Stage of Life – College and more than 100 other media outlets featured Stetson in the Oct.
 12 story “Stetson University Wins National HEED Award for Diversity and Inclusion.”
 The story quoted President Christopher Roellke, PhD: “This is an incredible honor for Stetson to receive the national HEED award and for our College of Law to receive it for the fourth consecutive year.
 It is a reflection of the deep commitment and dedicated work of our students, faculty and staff to create inclusive and vibrant campuses that foster a sense of belonging for all of our students.”

 • The West Volusia Beacon quoted Rev. Todd Campbell, Stetson chaplain and director of Religious and Spiritual Life, and cited Hillel President Aviv Maddron in the Oct.
 17 story “Locals mourn lives lost in Israel, Palestine.”